Just four hours south of Atlanta, off of Interstate 75 is the city of Valdosta, GA. Here’s why you shouldn’t skip over this lovely southern city.

 Head over to Grand Bay Swamp and Boardwalk to work off that filling lunch.
 You may or may not see any gators while walking the lengthy boardwalk to the fire tower, but the walk is pleasant.
 Allow about 1 to 1.5 hours for a scenic walk to the fire tower and enjoy the scenery from the top.

-Dinner @ Steel Magnolias
+Dinner in Valdosta @ Steel Magnolias

 Chef Keira Moritz first impressed me in Atlanta at the helm of the short-lived Pacci restaurant.
 After leaving Atlanta she moved on to San Francisco for a short stint there.
 But her hometown, Valdosta, beckoned her to return.
 After renovating a beautiful downtown Valdosta building, it became home to Steel Magnolias.
 The three-story restaurant is as charming as Chef Keira herself.
 But she’s also very involved in seeing that every aspect of her restaurant runs smoothly.